aabanakhtar-github/mos-6502-emulator/README.md

 # mos-6502-emulator
 A full emulator for the 6502, with simulated hardware bugs included, in readable c++20.
-It has been tested using the Suite created by Tom Harte and Catch2.
-It doesn't support nonstandard opcodes, however.
+I made this to learn how processors work, and to gather some asm knowledge.
+It has been tested using a custom suite covering all instructions.
+It doesn't support nonstandard opcodes.

+# todo
+b-flag and interrupts

 # building
 coming soon.